Crème de Violette

 Bottle of violet liqueur

-The ABV of Crème de Violette typically ranges between 16% and 22%.
-The products from Monin and Giffard are on the lower end of this spectrum, and the liqueur from The Bitter Truth is on the upper end.
+The base of the liqueur is either Weinbrand (the German word for Brandy) or another neutral grain spirit.
+On some occasions, it's even a blend of both.
+It's a low-proof liqueur with an ABV that typically ranges between 16% and 22%.
+The products from Monin and Giffard are on the lower end of this spectrum, the liqueur from The Bitter Truth is on the upper end, and the expression from Haus Alpenz clocks in at 20% (40 proof).

 The history of Crème de Violette